Q: Was there a particular moment when you knew you were a writer?

 That I have a platform to tell real stories about real people.
 A writer is astoryteller.
 Facts teach people, and “truisms” are often arguable opinions.
 Tella good story, however, and it will live in hearts forever.

 My new book, Sons and Soldiers: The Untold Story of the Jews Who Escaped the Nazis and Returned with the U.S. Army to Fight Hitler, was published on July 25.It will also be published in six foreign countries.
 It’s my third consecutiveWorld War II book.
 For all of them, I went around the country interviewingmembers of the Greatest Generation, which turned into a labor of love.
 Theyare now nonagenarians, and we are losing them rapidly.
 They are anextraordinary generation who fought a good-against-evil war.
 Had they notbeen victorious, the world would look much different today.
 I am now writinga proposal for another WWII book set in Europe, a story I came across whileresearching Buchenwald concentration camps for Sons and Soldiers.

-Bruce Henderson is the author of the national bestseller Sons and Soldiers: The Untold Story of the Jews Who Escaped the Nazis and Returned with the U.S. Army to Fight Hitler.
-He has written more than twenty nonfiction books, including the #1 New York Times bestseller And the Sea Will Tell, the national bestseller Hero Found: The Greatest POW Escape of the Vietnam War, and Rescue at Los Baños: The Most Daring Prison Camp Raid of World War II.
-Henderson has taught writing and reporting at USC School of Journalism and Stanford University.
-He lives in Menlo Park, California.
+Bruce Henderson is the author of more than twenty nonfiction books, including Sons and Soldiers: The Untold Story of the Jews Who Escaped the Nazi and Returned with the U.S. Army to Fight Hitler, and True North: Peary, Cook and the Race to the Pole.
+He is the co-author of the #1 New York Times bestseller And the Sea Will Tell (with Vincent Bugliosi).
+An award-winning journalist who has taught reporting and writing at USC School of Journalism and Stanford University, Henderson lives in northern California.